 Arnold Guerin has been seconded to the RCMP Canadian Police Centre for Missing and Exploited Children/Behavioural Sciences Branch (CPCMEC/BSB) for over 10 years.
 He is responsible for replacing the CETS program with Hubstream and for rolling out Project VIC Canada.
 Arnold has considerable experience in combating child exploitation, first working with aboriginal communities, then the Saanich Police Departments Child Abuse Team.
 Arnold now works in NCECC Technology and Innovation Section and has been pivotal in developing new tools to automate the gathering of intelligence of online child exploitation.
 He has also worked with leading computer forensic companies to develop public-private partnerships to aid the police in their effort to combat online child sexual exploitation.
 Finally, Arnold has been responsible for developing a strategy to implement an automated IT approach to “An Act Respecting the Mandatory Reporting of Internet Child Pornography by Persons who Provide an Internet Service,” to collect complaints from Canadian companies of online child sexual exploitation.

-Dr Åsa Kastbom is a physician at the University Hospital in Linkoping Sweden.
-Dr Kastbom work with children, adolescents and adults at Child and Adolescent Psychiatry department as well as the Adult Psychiatry Department.
-Kastbom is the consultant at the Trauma Unit for physically and sexually abused children and for children with problematic sexual behaviours and at the Adult Psychiatry Emergency Department.
-She is also working at the Transsexual National Center and is a senior member of the Child Protection Team the region of Ostergotland Sweden.
+Åsa Kastbom is a physician at the University Hospital in Linkoping Sweden.
+Dr Kastbom works with children, adolescents and adults at Child and Adolescent Psychiatry Department as well as the Adult Psychiatry Department.
+Dr Kastbom is the consultant at the Trauma Unit for physically and sexually abused children and for children with problematic sexual behaviours and at the Adult Psychiatry Emergency Department.
+She is also working at the Transsexual National Center and is a senior member of the Child Protection Team for the region of Ostergotland Sweden.
 Dr Kastbom also works for the Swedish non-profit organization Säkra Varje Unge (Protect Every Child) with a mission to prevent the sexual abuse of children.
-Her research interests are among the sexual behaviour area among both children and adolescents and consequences of an early sexual debut but also about treatment and sequela of traumatized children.
+Her research interests include the sexual behaviour area among both children and adolescents and consequences of an early sexual debut but also about treatment and sequela of traumatized children.

 John Penn II, Senior Solutions Architect for Law Enforcement Technologies at Adobe Systems Incorporated in San Jose, California, has spent nearly four decades writing software.
 Most recently, he spent eleven years working at Adobe as a Senior Computer Scientist on Photoshop.
 But after attending the first Silicon Valley Internet Crimes Against Children (ICAC) Conference, John was so profoundly affected by what he heard that he moved into what has become the most challenging, rewarding chapter of his career: Victim Identification and Digital Media Analysis for law enforcement.
 Focusing on the role software can play in the prevention and investigation of internet crimes against children as well as crimes involving digital media, John has helped develop advanced victim identification tools and techniques and train police officers and federal agents on their implementation.
 His overarching mission now is to foster better communication between law enforcement and the software industry, and promote a better understanding of the challenges faced by both.
 He continues to develop new technologies, techniques and training to help law enforcement with high tech challenges.